top of page

 What Is PBMT?

 Photobiomodulation Therapy (PBMT), also known as high-power laser therapy, utilises specific wavelengths of light to stimulate a photochemical response within tissues.
-The EMS DolorClast® Laser delivers pulses at 905 nm, a wavelength chosen for its ability to penetrate deeply into muscle, tendon, fascia, and joint tissues without being absorbed by blood or melanin, where it interacts with cell structures to promote healing.
+The EMS DolorClast® Laser delivers pulses at 905 nm, a wavelength chosen for its ability to penetrate deeply into muscle, tendon, fascia, and joint tissues without being absorbed by blood or melanin.
+This interaction with cell structures promotes healing.

 1. Boosting Cellular Energy